Do you want to know how to start writing as a career change?

 Starting a writing career later in life

-It is not unusual in these days of insecure employment to find yourself looking for a new professional direction at an age when it is not so easy.
+It is not unusual in these days of insecure employment in the job market to find yourself looking for a new professional direction at an age when it is not so easy.

-If you are retired or approaching retirement, writing is a wonderful way to make some extra cash and have fun at the same time.
+If you are retired or approaching retirement and you’re interested in writing, it is a wonderful way to make some extra cash and have fun at the same time.

 The keys to becoming a successful writer